Nurturing with nature

 “So, you put kids in that environment,” Gyarmathy said.

 She said the school is commensurate with the school district, it just gets to work differently from the average school structure.

-Gyarmathy said John Muir originated with the encouragement of parents in Walker Middle School’s basement and officially opened fall of 2006.
+Gyarmathy said John Muir originated with the encouragement of parents in Walker Middle’s basement and officially opened fall of 2006.

 There are 125 students accepted every year.

 Applications are accepted now through Saturday, April 13.
 Students are chosen randomly through a lottery process.
-The lottery will be drawn April 18 this year.
+The lottery is drawn April 18 this year.

 Gyarmathy encourages anyone interested to apply.